qst0/fortunes/README.md

 Here is a collection of the words I've found on small bits of paper:

 ```
+Deeds done in secret have a way of becoming found out.
 Now is the time to try something new.
 A refreshing change is in your future.
 If you think nobody cares you are alive, try missing a couple of car payments.